stefmolin/stefmolin.github.io/app/_posts/articles/open-source/becoming-a-core-developer.md

 <figcaption>

 Example of a docstring following the numpydoc style, ignoring rules ES01, EX01, SA01, and SS06.
-Excerpt taken from [stefmolin/data-morph](https://github.com/stefmolin/data-morph/blob/main/src/data_morph/shapes/bases/point_collection.py) on February 15, 2025 at 12:39 PM EST.
+Excerpt taken from [stefmolin/data-morph](https://github.com/stefmolin/data-morph/blob/main/src/data_morph/shapes/bases/point_collection.py) on November 1, 2025 at 3:00 PM EDT.

 </figcaption>

 As we made our changes, we would run a [script](https://github.com/scikit-learn/scikit-learn/blob/5aece174103f3b1238c2ed8ac6cc246977c42520/sklearn/tests/test_docstrings.py) to test whether we had addressed all the docstring issues that numpydoc validated.
-This script was written by the Scikit-Learn team to analyze the entire package at once, as, back then, numpydoc only worked on one entity at a time.
+This script was written by the Scikit-Learn team to analyze the entire package at once, as, back then, numpydoc only worked on one docstring per invocation.
 Towards the end of the sprint, one of the maintainers there told me about the `pre-commit` tool, which, when installed (see my [How to Set Up Pre-Commit Hooks](/articles/devx/pre-commit/setup-guide/) article) in the Scikit-Learn repository on my machine, would run a series of checks selected by the Scikit-Learn team on the code.
 I began to wonder why the numpydoc validation wasn't being performed as a pre-commit check.

 ## Building a pre-commit hook for numpydoc

 When I got back home, I researched `pre-commit`, and, at work, I built a numpydoc validation pre-commit check.
 It wasn't until I began working on one of my personal projects, [Data Morph](https://stefaniemolin.com/data-morph), that I needed the numpydoc validation pre-commit check outside of work, so I got permission from my employer to open source it.

 [I approached the numpydoc team](https://github.com/numpy/numpydoc/issues/450) to see if they were interested and indeed they were.
-However, when I tried to port the code, I realized that what I built was actually unusable for most use cases because of how numpydoc worked: in order to inspect the code, numpydoc needed to import it, but since `pre-commit` creates a separate environment for running the checks, the code would also need to be installed in this environment (see my [A Behind-the-Scenes Look at How Pre-Commit Works](/articles/devx/pre-commit/behind-the-scenes/) article).
+However, when I tried to port the code, I realized that what I built was actually unusable for most use cases because of how numpydoc worked: in order to inspect the code, numpydoc needed to import it, but since `pre-commit` creates a separate environment for running the checks, the code would also need to be installed in this environment (see my [A Behind-the-Scenes Look at How Pre-Commit Works](/articles/devx/pre-commit/behind-the-scenes/) article for more information).
 Pre-commit checks need to be fast, and this would make it way too slow.
 At this point, I realized this wouldn't be that easy, and that, perhaps, this was the reason the hook didn't exist already.

 ### Creating numpydoc's static code analysis functionality